Museum of Fine Arts Houston Fabulous Landscape Paintings

 Rousseau was the leader of the Barbizon Group of Painters who developed a very naturalistic style.
 For years he and others lived in a small village outside of Paris when painting and further developing this particular manner of art execution.

-Supposedly he had a hard time in deciding when a painting would be finished.
-As one who dabbles with an occasional painting, this is always a tough determination from personal perspective.
+Supposedly he had a hard time in deciding when a particular painting would be finished.
+As one who dabbles in artistic creation, this is always a hard determination from a personal perspective.

 Joseph Wright of Derby

-An Englishman who lived from 1734 to 1797 Joseph Wright of Derby was very interested in the effects of light and utilized that to great effect in his paintings.
+An Englishman who lived from 1734 to 1797 Joseph Wright of Derby was very interested in the effects of light and utilized that to a significant impact in his paintings.
 He painted many candlelit scenes and here you can look at two examples of his work.

-This is an unfinished oil on canvas painting titled The Little Gardner which was created in the years 1866-1867.
+The Little Gardner is an unfinished oil painting on canvas which was created in the years 1866-1867.

-Frederic Bazille was a French Impressionist painter who had an extremely short life ( 1841-1870 ) due to his dying on the battlefield during the Franco-Prussian War.
-His close friends were fellow artists such as Claude Monet, Alfred Sisley and Edouard Manet.
+Frederic Bazille was a French Impressionist painter who had a short life ( 1841-1870 ) due to his death on the battlefield during the Franco-Prussian War.
+His close friends were fellow artists such as Claude Monet, Alfred Sisley, and Edouard Manet.